kairosity/mp3-snapathon/testing.md

 1. Again, I created (and re-used) 32 dummy users and images and had them all enter a weekly competition with the theme of "Wildlife".

-2. I ensured that all the awards() logic was as it would in the final deployment.
+2. I ensured that all the awards() logic was as it would be in the final deployment.

 3. On Saturday I had 30 of the dummy users vote for their favourite images.